 What is your assessment of the climate negotiations in terms of governance ?

 The UN’s climate governance, with the Conferences of the Parties (COP), which have been held every year since 1995, is based on what we call a “schism with reality”.
 Indeed, a governance bubble was gradually formed in the early 2000s, believing it could take charge of the world in order to move the fight against climate change forward thanks to economic tools (such as the carbon market) and come up with a general treaty setting targets to reduce carbon emissions.
 At the Copenhagen Summit in 2009, we thought we were going to save the planet, and none of this has happened !
 It was an illusion as, at the same time, we have witnessed accelerations in the real world, against the backdrop of fierce economic competition between countries, increasing globalization, and the universalization of the Western development model.

 A second important point is that the mobilization of civil societies (the “sideline voice” of UN negotiations), which has been reinforced during the last COP meetings, has increased global awareness of the challenges and brought about a local and national reappropriation of the climate issue.
-Consequently, for a few years now, we have been seeing a more “bottom-up” approach emerging, whereby the targets to be achieved are no longer decreed from the United Nations, but whereby we seek to rely on what countries are able to do and announce.
+Consequently, for a few years now, we have been seeing a more “bottom-up” approach of global climate governance emerging, whereby the targets to be achieved are no longer decreed from the United Nations, but whereby we seek to rely on what countries are able to do and announce.

 Finally, the new emerging countries fit within climate geopolitics which radically changed between 1992 and 2010, insofar as they have become major greenhouse gas emitters.
 China has exceeded the USA since 2006, by becoming the world’s largest carbon emitter.
 These countries, which were only observers at negotiations in the 1990s, have become major actors in them.
 China, for example, played a decisive role in the adoption of the Paris Climate Agreement.

 What are the limits of the current climate governance structures ?